 Please do not request individual special treatment regarding grading at the end of the semester; I do not adjust grades for individuals for any reason.
-Plan to do well on all exams and other assignments from the beginning of the semester; if you are having difficulty in the class, please let me know sooner rather than later.
+Plan to do well on all exams and other assignments from the beginning; if you are having difficulty in the class, please let me know sooner rather than later.